Fiserv/Commerce-Hub/docs/Online-Mobile-Digital/Secure-Data-Capture/Payment-JS/JS-Request.md

 ### Error Handling

-Errors in iFrame JS should be handled in the .catch() of the promise for loadPaymentForm.
+Errors in JS should be handled in the .catch() of the promise for loadPaymentForm.

 ```javascript